osamaahmed17/intelligent-logging-pipeline/README.md

 ## Current Architecture
 #### Reconfigure the setup.
 It needs to be run again.

-- Fluent Bit collects logs from cluster.
+- Fluent Bit collects logs.
 - Sends logs to Kafka.
 - Alloy processes and transforms the logs from kafka.
 - Alloy Forwards logs to Loki.